naveedk786/Naveed-Khan-Portfolio/README.md

 *  Trained on Natural Language Processing, Time Series and Deep Learning with focus on Artificial Neural Network (ANN), Convolutional Neural Network (CNN) and Recurrent Neural Network (RNN).
 *  Formalized lecture and conducted training on Visual Data Sensemaking principles.

+## VISUAL DATA SENSEMAKING
+An interesting journey to the exciting world of data visualization.
+It’s an art that needs to be learnt and perfected with continuous learning.
+You need to be a visual thinker to imagine how data speaks to you and apply scientific techniques to interpret and transform them into an easy to fallow visuals.
+I have read many literatures on this topic and one of my last favorite read was by a wonderful author, Stephen Few.
+His new book, [Now You See it](https://books.google.com/books/about/Now_You_See_It.html?id=_NgVzgEACAAJ), really explained the principle concept behind the data and visualization using modern graphs to find and examine the meaningful patterns and relationships that reside in quantitative data.
+I was fortunate enough to present the summary of this book to the [Big Bang Data Science Institute](https://www.bigbang-datascience.com/) in February 2022 during their Bootcamp week for Data Visualization foundation training.

 ## DATA SCIENCE PROJECTS

 ###  [1.
 AAA Northeast Member Analysis (in-progress)](https://github.com/naveedk786/AAA-Northeast-Member-Analysis)